Funding Updates

 California Native American Tribal Governments and 501(c)(3) nonprofits are exempt from the reductions above.
 Additionally, purchases of fuel cell vehicles are not subject to the reductions.

-Also starting Jan.
-1, 2023, a Bulk Purchase requirement is in effect for private fleets with 501 or more vehicles with a GVWR greater than 8,500 lbs under common ownership and control and domiciled in California.
+Bulk Purchase Requirement: Starting Jan.
+1, 2023, a Bulk Purchase requirement is in effect for private fleets with 501 or more vehicles with a GVWR greater than 8,500 lbs under common ownership and control, based on the fleet size definition explained in our FAQs.
 Also, such fleets can only request vouchers for vehicles domiciled in a Disadvantaged Community (DAC).

-The Bulk PO will be required to be uploaded to the VPC when the voucher batch progresses to the status of Funded on or after April 3, 2023.
 Specifically, the PO must be for at least 30 HVIP eligible vehicles, and the HVIP incentive will be applied only for vehicles purchased above 30.
 The non-HVIP-funded vehicles in the bulk order do not need to be domiciled in a DAC.
-The existing fleet voucher request limit of 30 vouchers per fleet per year (50 vouchers for drayage trucks) continues to apply, regardless of the size of the bulk order.
-POs can be no older than 3/30/22.
+The existing fleet voucher request limit of 30 vouchers per fleet per year (50 vouchers for drayage trucks and, starting in 2024, for public transit and refuse) continues to apply, regardless of the size of the bulk order.

 Bulk purchases are not required for fuel cell vehicles; they can be purchased in any quantity.
 Also, 501(c)(3) nonprofits are exempt from the bulk purchase requirement.